CPS-Innovation/Large-and-Complex-Cases/README.md

 ### To run tests:

 1. To run unit tests: use `npm run test`
-2. To run playwright ui integration test in browser mode: use `ui:integration`
+2. To run playwright ui integration test in browser mode: use `ui:e2e`
-3. To run playwright ui integration test in ci mode: use `ui:integration:ci`
+3. To run playwright ui integration test in ci mode: use `ui:e2e:ci`

 ## Getting Started